Mock Test for Delhi Police Head Constable

 Option b – James Prinsep

-The accounts of the Kalinga War are known to us by the :
+The details of the Kalinga War are known from which historical source?

 (a) Rock Edict-XIII